11uis/stock-market/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

+## Note
+This project was made as a learning proces while reading the book "Angular Up and Running", so the code is not originally mine.
+I have added my own modifications during my learning.
+If you read the book, I hope you will enjoy it as much as I did.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.